iagocc/guides/operations/server/5-backup-restore.md

 scp -P 12013 [project].tar [user]@[server]:
 ```

-The tar file should be on the remote server.
+The tar file should now be on the remote server.

 Login to remote server using ssh: